A Guide to Crack Cocaine Addiction Treatment & Rehab

 Enter your phone number below and one of our qualified addiction specialists will get in touch to discuss your options.

-Private rehab also known as residential rehab, is an inpatient programme.
-When entering therapy, a medical assessment and detox are completed.
+Private crack cocaine rehab happens typically within a residential treatment centre.
+When entering the treatment centre, a medical assessment and crack cocaine detox are completed.
 Clients remain at the facility 24 hours a day for the duration of therapy.
 In private rehab there are certain restrictions placed on phone use; however, individuals attend structured activities and therapy through the course of the day.

 How does Private Rehab Work?